 The international criminal phenomenon of money laundering causes more than USD 300 billion of damage to the licit economy every year.
 The reasons for such a high number stem from the need of many different criminal organizations to "clean" and reintroduce "dirty" money into the global licit economic system.
-Furthermore, about the figure mentioned above, the International Monetary Fund (IMF) estimates that annual losses of between 10-15% of the world GDP are calculated from this activity.
-International AML experts and the various financial supervisory authorities have suggested multiple sources linked to the international trade system behind this number.
+Furthermore, according to the figure mentioned above, the International Monetary Fund (IMF) estimates that annual losses of between 10-15% of the world GDP are calculated from this activity.
+International Anti-Money Laundering (AML) experts and the various financial supervisory authorities have suggested multiple sources linked to the international trade system behind this number.

 A particular branch of the global anti-money laundering discipline has defined this system as Trade-Based Money Laundering (TBML).
-The TBML consists of substance in the realization of money laundering through different methods "based" on international trade (exchange of goods, import and export).
+The TBML consists of substance in the realization of money laundering through different methods "based" on international trade (exchange of goods, import, and export).
 The TBML system is based on the transfer and concealment of goods and money, justifying and certifying their false origin.
-As has been discovered, the goods are subsequently relocated in other systems, circuits, legal or illegal so-called formal and informal.
+As has been discovered, the goods are subsequently relocated to other systems, circuits, legal or illegal, so-called formal and informal.
 The TBML operates in all those situations where opportunities exist (or are purposely created) to circumvent the regulations on international trade (for example, the so-called tax havens).
-The subject matter of the TBML discipline involves a diversity of goods, from money (think of the IVTS - Informal Value Transfer System) to goods in general, it is not excluded that this discipline will also evolve towards so-called dematerialized goods; in general, this category includes any goods that can potentially and generate an unlawful utility and profit.
+The subject matter of the TBML discipline involves a diversity of goods, from money (think of the IVTS - Informal Value Transfer System) to goods in general.
+It is not excluded that this discipline will also evolve towards so-called dematerialized goods; in general, this category includes any goods that can potentially generate an unlawful utility and profit.

-The scope of the TBML is vast as many commercial sectors covered by the anti-money laundering legislation are based on the ability of the meeting and exchange of goods between supply and demand: For example, the establishment and use of paper companies with the issuance of false - so-called non-existent - invoices or the use of methods such as over-invoicing (under-invoicing and multiple invoicing), the market for art and precious objects, the use of couriers and money remittances; in essence, all those transport, trade and accounting operations are covered, which have as their thing buying and selling and which are demonstrated with false documents (excess in value and quantity).
+The scope of the TBML is vast as many commercial sectors covered by the anti-money laundering legislation are based on the ability to meet and exchange goods between supply and demand.
+For example, the establishment and use of paper companies with the issuance of false - so-called non-existent - invoices or the use of methods such as over-invoicing (under-invoicing and multiple invoicing), the market for art and precious objects, the use of couriers and money remittances; in essence, all those transport, trade, and accounting operations are covered, which have as their thing buying and selling and which are demonstrated with false documents (excess in value and quantity).

-Now, briefly, from a legal point of view, the illicit conduct of maritime piracy was recognized as a crime under international law not long ago; by the UN Convention called UNCLOS signed in Montego Bay in 1959 (known as the Montego Bay Convention), which in art.
+From a legal point of view, the illicit conduct of maritime piracy was recognized as a crime under international law not long ago by the UN Convention called UNCLOS, signed in Montego Bay in 1959 (known as the Montego Bay Convention), which in art.
 101 defines 'maritime piracy' as any unlawful act of violence or seizure or any act of robbery committed for private gain by the crew or passengers of a private ship when directed, either on the high seas or in a place beyond the jurisdiction of any state, against another ship or persons and property carried by them.

-On the other hand, on the objective element, the nature and purpose of the transfer/transaction will have to be ascertained, with the attached attestations and documentary evidence.
-According to some international reports, it is thought that the illicit asset changes its nature before being moved and relocated in the lawful market (e.g., the illicit asset is converted into gold or precious stones, real estate, and securities purchases such as cars, planes or boats).
+On the other hand, on the objective element, the nature and purpose of the transfer/transaction will have to be ascertained with the attached attestations and documentary evidence.
+According to some international reports, it is thought that the illicit asset changes its nature before being moved and relocated to the lawful market (e.g., the illicit asset is converted into gold or precious stones, real estate, and securities purchases such as cars, planes, or boats).

-The activity of combating and mitigating maritime piracy operates in different sectors and areas that are opposed to each other, encompassing the need to provide greater cooperation that, if made functional, reduces this criminal phenomenon of international scale.
+The activity of combating and mitigating maritime piracy operates in different sectors and areas that are opposed to each other, encompassing the need to provide greater cooperation that, if made functional, reduces this criminal phenomenon on an international scale.